kleighedwards/PerfectHome/README.md

     - Before the user has uploaded any images, the program will display whatever images Zillow has available as the default.
     - If Zillow does not have any images of the property available, the program will select its own default image.
   - Rate each home (on a scale of 1 - 5)
-    - The user may also update these rating if their feelings change.
+    - The user may also update these ratings if their feelings change.
 - If a user decides a home just isn’t for them, they are free to delete the property from their list.

 ### Stumbling Blocks